 Traditional tests of personal jurisdiction are applied to cases involving Internet activity.
 Presence on the Internet will not automatically subject one to jurisdiction anywhere.
-Recent cases indicate that merely posting information on a web site with no contact or interaction with the forum state will not subject one to jurisdiction.
+Recent cases indicate that merely posting information on a website with no contact or interaction with the forum state will not subject one to jurisdiction.
 See Bensusan Restaurant Corp. v.
 King, 937 F.Supp.
 295 (S.D.N.Y.
 1996).
 There must be more.
-Basically, courts must consider whether messages on a web page that are available to residents of a jurisdiction have been "deliberately directed toward the forum" or have merely arrived there through no direct intention of the defendant.
+Basically, courts must consider whether messages on a web page that are available to residents of a jurisdiction have been "deliberately directed toward the forum" or have merely arrived there through no direct intention of the defendant

 In a Minnesota case, Minnesota v.
 Granite Gate Resorts, 568N.W.2d715 (Minn.
 Ct.
 App.
-1997), the court determined that Minnesota had jurisdiction over an out-of-state company whose web site solicited gambling by Minnesota residents.
-In Granite Gate, a company opened an Internet on-line gambling service from Belize called "WagerNet."
+1997), the court determined that Minnesota had jurisdiction over an out-of-state company whose website solicited gambling by Minnesota residents.
+In Granite Gate, a company opened an Internet online gambling service from Belize called "WagerNet."
 In order to access "WagerNet," one first had to pay a \$100 set-up fee to receive certain necessary hardware and software.
 In addition, members were to place at least \$1,000 into an account to cover their bets.
-The WagerNet fee for handling bets was 2-1/2%, and, after paying this fee, one could bet on-line.
-To attract customers, WagerNet advertised its service on the Internet at the Web site: http://www.vegas.com/wagernet.
-The web site included several disclaimers and several telephone numbers prospective members could call to be placed on a mailing list in order to receive information.
-The Minnesota Attorney General took the position that on-line betting violated both federal law and Minnesota law and filed suit in Minnesota against Granite Gate.
+The WagerNet fee for handling bets was 2.5 percent, and, after paying this fee, one could bet online.
+To attract customers, WagerNet advertised its service on the Internet.
+The website included several disclaimers and several telephone numbers that prospective members could call to be placed on a mailing list in order to receive information.
+The Minnesota Attorney General took the position that online betting violated both federal law and Minnesota law and filed suit in Minnesota against Granite Gate